-Coconut vinegar is a kind of secret to most people.
+In this regard, coconut vinegar is a kind of secret to most people.

 However, as a type of fermented vinegar, coconut vinegar shares a common trait with the others.
 It’s also raw – ensuring that it contains all sorts of beneficial enzymes.

-Appearance wise, coconut vinegar is a cloudy white liquid.
+Appearance-wise, coconut vinegar is a cloudy white liquid.